 Creating Accessible Neighbourhoods (CAN) is committed to equity, diversity, and accessibility.
 CAN recognizes that people with disabilities and/or chronic health conditions have multiple intersecting identities that affect their experiences and daily life.
-CAN represents and honours all identities by centering decolonization and using both an intersectional lens and Disability Justice lens.
+CAN represents and honours all identities by centering decolonization and using both an intersectional lens and disability justice framework.

-CAN works to collaboratively find creative solutions to, and educates about, barriers within communities, consulting on a wide array of projects including accessibility, transportation, advocacy, empowerment, disability awareness, poverty, 2SLGBTQIA+ (Queer) issues, Disability Justice, and more.
+CAN does consultation work, engaging collaboratively to find creative solutions to, and educate about, barriers within communities.
+Projects include: accessibility, transportation, advocacy, empowerment, disability awareness, poverty, 2SLGBTQIA+ (Queer) issues, disability justice, and more.

-Creating Accessible Neighbourhoods empowers people with disabilities and/or chronic health conditions, educates communities about equity and accessibility, enables people to advocate for themselves and others, and celebrates diversity within our communities.
+Creating Accessible Neighbourhoods empowers people with disabilities and/or chronic health conditions, enables people to advocate for themselves and others, builds community, and celebrates diversity within our communities.

 Sign up for our newsletter to stay informed: email@example.com or 604.437.7331